niklas-enns/message-broker/README.md

       - Config v1 (~~links are uni directional, every node has to know every node via config params~~)
         - [x] Nodes know about each other via IP:PORT config parameters
           - [x] On startup, nodes send replication requests to each other
-            - [ ] Consider migrating to a push-based instead of subscription-based model
       - Config v2
         - [x] Bidirectional links
         - [ ] Topology changes during runtime
           - [ ] Nodes can join the cluster by connecting to any cluster node
-            - [ ] it gets a list of all known nodes and establishes replication links
+            - [x] it gets a list of all known nodes and establishes replication links
             - [ ] concurrency control
           - Distribution
               - [x] When a consumer group receives a message, it will be forwarded to replication receivers